-- policies and procedures for selecting, retaining, and terminating products on the RNDIP sales platform. - new product selection process implemented by the book or the third party. - ongoing product due diligence process used by the bank or the third party. - RNDIP platform in meeting the bank's customers' needs and expectations.
+- policies and procedures for selecting, retaining, and terminating products on the RNDIP sales platform. - new product selection process implemented by the bank or the third party. - ongoing product due diligence process used by the bank or the third party. - RNDIP platform in meeting the bank's customers' needs and expectations. - ongoing oversight and adherence to the approved list of RNDIP products.

-Examiners should also assess the independence and thoroughness of the bank's due diligence analysis and the degree to which the bank relies on rating services examiners should closely scrutinize a product selection process that favors proprietary preducts, FNDIPs with large sales fees, or blind acceptance of third-party platforms.
-The bank about perform an independent analysis of the RNDIP platform in terms of meeting the bank's strategic objectives, risk appetite, and clients' needs.
+Examiners should also assess the independence and thoroughness of the bank's due diligence analysis and the degree to which the bank relies on rating services.
+Examiners should closely scrutinize a product selection process that favors proprietary products, RNDIPs with large sales fees, or blind acceptance of third-party platforms.
+The bank should perform an independent analysis of the RNDIP platform in terms of meeting the bank's strategic objectives, risk appetite, and customers' needs.
 If the product has unusual fees or incentive payments to either the bank or the broker-dealer, the bank should require the broker-dealer to demonstrate why this product is appropriate for the bank's customers.
 Examiners should evaluate the overall scope and riskiness of the product offerings used in the bank's distribution channel.